TimOetting/kirby-v3-builder/ReadMe.md

 # Kirby Builder Beta for Kirby v3

-To quickly get an example including the previews of the builder working, copy the files inside the `sandbox` folder into the respective folders and a the following field declaration to some blueprint:
+To quickly get an example including the previews of the builder working, copy the files inside the `sandbox` folder into the respective folders and add the following field declaration to a blueprint:

 ```
 mybuilder: